-One of the many reasons to resent Cable TV companies is the ridiculous rental charge they impose for the pay TV set-top box.
-You need that set-top-box that connects the cable to your television, yet cable companies won’t let you buy the darned thing.
+One of the many reasons consumers resent Cable TV companies is the ridiculous rental charge they impose for the pay TV set-top box.
+You need that set-top-box that connects the cable to your television, yet cable companies stopped you from buying the darned thing.
 You’re forced to rent it, paying that monthly fee for years on end, shelling out far more than that box is really worth.
-But that might change.
 Ninety-nine percent of pay-TV subscribers currently lease set-top boxes from their cable, satellite or telecommunications provider, paying an average of $231 a year for the privilege, according to a recent analysis.
 The collective tab is $20 billion annually in rental fees.
 In a recent study, 84% of consumers felt their cable bill was too high.
 What they may not realize is that every bill includes an add-on fee for their set-top boxes.
 We keep paying these charges even after the cost of the box has been recovered because we have no meaningful alternative.

 In the meantime, we urge savvy consumers to consider cutting the cable cord completely and getting content via the Internet.
 We give you all the details you need at our Cut Your Cable Bills In Half article.
 More and more consumers are jumping onto the cable-free option.
 The Associated Press reports that lately, an increasing number of shoppers have been choosing Internet streaming of TV shows and movies, either on their computers or through mobile devices such as cell phones or tablets.
 Subscriptions to online sites like Hulu, Netflix and Amazon are climbing, eliminating the need for traditional viewing habits that require the viewer to follow network schedules and sit through commercials.